Ring crane

 Mammoet crane (red) set up in Nigg Energy Park, Scotland to load jacket foundations (yellow) for the Seagreen Offshore Wind Farm.

 A ring crane is a form of large construction crane with a luffing jib.
 It is distinguished by its slew pivot (Note: Slewing is the sideways rotation of the crane.) being in the form of a ring-shaped track, rather than a narrow central spindle.
 The broad base this gives to the slewing section above allows it to slew whilst carrying extremely heavy loads.

 Ring cranes are rare.
 There are very few of them, and these are operated by specialised heavy lift companies.
 They may be shipped around the world, as needed.
-Mammoet Transport operate three PTC ring cranes.
+Mammoet Transport operates three PTC ring cranes.
 Belgian heavy-lift company Sarens has also operated such cranes since 2011.

 Operation

 Mammoet PTC200-DS in Dubai, 2014.

-Ring cranes are used either when exceptionally large single lifts are essential, or when the ability to perform such lifts would accelerate a construction project sufficiently to make the use of such a specialised crane cost effective.
+Ring cranes are used either when exceptionally large single lifts are essential, or when the ability to perform such lifts would accelerate a construction project sufficiently to make the use of such a specialised crane cost-effective.
 Other crane types, such as gantry or Goliath cranes may have similar capacities, but the jib reach of the ring crane allows them to work over a large area.
 This ability for a single crane to make lifts over a large area may reduce the amount of other expensive high-capacity plant needed, such as self-propelled modular transporters (SPMT).

 Typical loads include petrochemical plant modules, nuclear reactor vessels, bridge components or offshore equipment.
 They combine lifting capacity - up to 5,000 tons - with a long reach.
 Jib lengths of up to 160 m give a lifting radius of up to 100 m.
 They also have a small footprint compared to gantry or Goliath cranes.
 The performance of super-heavy jib cranes is measured in tonne-metres, the product of weight and lifting radius, typically as much as 100,000 tonne-metres for large cranes.
 Sarens offer a range of such cranes from 90,000 to 250,000 tonne-metres.
 Lifting a 3,200 ton load to a height of 120 m may take up to 15 minutes.
 (Note: A power requirement of around 5000 kW.)
 Slewing in a complete rotation takes a similar time.

 When a large load is lifted, particularly a tall vertical load, additional tailrope equipment may be needed to control the lower end swinging around.
 Although fixed winches may be adequate with smaller cranes, for the extremely large lifts performed by ring cranes this may need equipment such as an SPMT.